Primary Care at Neighborhood Health

 Insurances & Payment

-- Sliding Fee Discount Scale: For patients who make less than 200% of the Federal Poverty Level (FPL), Neighborhood Health has a Sliding Fee Discount Scale.
+Sliding Fee Discount Scale: For patients who make less than 200% of the Federal Poverty Level (FPL), Neighborhood Health has a Sliding Fee Discount Scale based upon family size and income.
 The Sliding Fee Discount Scale is for patients without health insurance and those with health insurance who have high copays and deductibles.
-Please call our office at 703-535-5568 for more information.
+No one will be denied access to services due to inability to pay.
+Please call our office at (703) 535-5568 for more information.

 Frequently Asked Questions